Values become engulfed in miniature, and miniature causes men to dream. Gaston Bachelard, The Poetics of Space.

 … if there is no smallest point, every minutest body will be composed of an infinite number of parts, since a half of a half will always have a half and there will be no limit to the possibility of division.
 If this is the case, what will distinguish the whole universe from the smallest thing in it?
 Nothing, for no matter how fully infinite is the whole universe, the minutest objects will equally be composed of an infinite number of parts.
 Lucretius, On the Nature of Things

 “By starting with the smallest, most subtle of gestures,” notes curator Denise Markonish, “King absorbs our full attention, drawing us into a world where the small engulfs us and allows us to dream.”
 As the artist herself puts it, “In sculpture, when you represent a body at a size different from its own, metaphor rushes in.”
 King combines precisely movable half-scale figurative sculptures with projections of stop-motion video animations in works that skillfully merge and confuse the boundary between actual and virtual objects.
 Intimate in scale — this is theater for an audience of one — and made to solicit close viewing, the work reflects her interests in early clockwork automata, the history of the mannequin, puppetry, and literature’s host of legends in which the artificial figure comes to life.
-For MASS MoCA, King will test the power of small sculpture to articulate and command a large double-height gallery, staging an extended exchange of dimensionality and scale through the languages of sculpture, film, and animation.
-Additionally King will use the gallery as an animation studio for the first two weeks of the exhibition, producing a new film of her sculptures at MASS MoCA.
+For MASS MoCA, King tests the power of small sculpture to articulate and command a large double-height gallery, staging an extended exchange of dimensionality and scale through the languages of sculpture, film, and animation.
+Additionally, King will use the gallery as an animation studio for the first two weeks of the exhibition, producing a new film of her sculptures at MASS MoCA.

 “King’s works, even when still, seem alive.
 They are animated in the most fundamental sense of the word,” notes Markonish.
 “They look back at us.
 Their uncanny humanness literalizes art’s ability to meet and confront our gaze.”